SUSTAINABLE MANAGEMENT OF THE IPOLE WILDLIFE MANAGEMENT AREA

 The Ipole WMA contains functional ecosystems that provide natural resources for use in a sustainable way by the populations of the eight villages.

-FIRST PHASE OBJECTIVES
+SECOND PHASE OBJECTIVES

 -